-Aggregate benefits from avoided impacts expressed in GDP terms, as in Figure 1, do not encompass all avoided climate risks, adaptation possibilities, and does not represent their influence on well-being and welfare (WGII Cross-Working Group Box Economic).
-Methodological challenges for economic impact estimates include representing uncertainty and variability, capturing interactions and spill overs, considering distributional effects, representing micro and macro adaptation processes, specifying non-gradual damages and non-linearities, and improving understanding of potential long-run growth effects.
-In addition, the economic benefits aggregated at the global scale provide limited insights into regional heterogeneity.
+Aggregate benefits from avoided impacts expressed in GDP terms, as in Figure 1, do not encompass all avoided climate risks, adaptation possibilities, and do not represent their influence on well-being and welfare (AR6 WGII Cross-Working Group Box ECONOMIC).
+Methodological challenges for economic impact estimates include representing uncertainty and variability, capturing interactions and spillovers, considering distributional effects, representing micro- and macro-adaptation processes, specifying non-gradual damages and non-linearities, and improving understanding of potential long-run growth effects.
+In addition, the economic benefits aggregated Cross-Working Group Box 1 (continued)

+at the global scale provide limited insights into regional heterogeneity.
 Global economic impact studies with regional estimates find large differences across regions in absolute and percentage terms, with developing and transitional economies typically more vulnerable.
 Furthermore, (avoided) impacts for poorer households and poorer countries can represent a smaller share in aggregate quantifications expressed in GDP terms or monetary terms, compared to their influence on well-being and welfare (Hallegatte et al. 2020; Markhvida et al. 2020).
-Finally, as noted by WGII, other lines of evidence regarding climate risks, beyond monetary estimates, should be considered in decision-making, including key risks and Reasons for Concern.
+Finally, as noted by AR6 WGII, other lines of evidence regarding climate risks, beyond monetary estimates, should be considered in decision-making, including Key Risks and Reasons for Concern.